 Ben & Jerry’s co-founder Ben Cohen arrested during DC Julian Assange prosecution protest

-Cohen, from the famous ice cream company in Vermont, criticized the American government’s legal action against Assange as an assault on journalistic liberty near the Department of Justice establishment, accompanied by the feminist advocacy organization CODEPINK.
+Together with the feminist advocacy group CODEPINK, Cohen of the well-known Vermont ice cream company denounced the US government’s legal action against Assange as an attack on journalistic freedom close to the Department of Justice establishment.

-During the beginning of the protest demonstrations, the ice cream co-founder ignited a “Freedom of the Press” sign on aflame while stated: “Freedom of the press is going up in smoke.”
+The co-founder of the ice cream company set a “Freedom of the Press” sign on fire and declared, “Freedom of the press is going up in smoke,” at the start of the protests.

 “There’s no democracy without freedom of the press because the press is the only thing that can hold government accountable.
 And there’s no freedom of the press as long as Assange is being prosecuted,” Ben Cohen stated.

-52-year-old Assange is presently incarcerated at Belmarsh Prison, a maximum-security jail located in London’s southeast area.
-He is awaiting to be extradited to the United States where he faces charges under the Espionage Act.
+Assange, 52, is being held at Belmarsh Prison, a maximum-security facility in the southeast of London.
+He is awaiting extradition to the US, where he will be prosecuted for violating the Espionage Act.

 “It’s outrageous.
 Julian Assange is nonviolent.
 He is presumed innocent, and yet somehow or other, he has been imprisoned in solitary confinement for four years.
 That is torture,” Ben Cohen doth protest.
 “He revealed the truth, and for that, he is suffering and we need to do whatever we can to help him,” he added.

 “If you’re trying to fight an issue of injustice, you can scream and yell, you can write, but the ultimate thing you can do is get arrested for it, to disobey the unjust law.
-So that’s what I’m doing and I feel good about it,” Ben Cohen said to a reporter while sitting in the pathway that leads to the entrance of the DOJ structure.
+So that’s what I’m doing and I feel good about it,” sitting in the walkway that leads to the DOJ building’s entrance, Ben Cohen said to a reporter.

 UPDATE: Jodie and I have been released from police custody after being held for ~3hrs.
 It's time for @POTUS to follow thru with his promise — Journalism is NOT a crime. #Dropthecharges and #FreeAssange pic.twitter.com/3960AJZurb